AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/quick-links-priorities.md

 # Add and manage quick links in Priorities

-You save links you visit often in a task or issue in Priorities.
+You can save links you visit often in a task or issue and access from the Overview tab in Priorities.

+## Access requirements

 +++ Expand to view access requirements for the functionality in this article.